Wherever you are in your journey of faith, we are here for you.

 Church Building Room 7/8

 At National, we are committed to equipping you to be the primary disciple-makers of your children.
 We seek to partner, nurture, and encourage you so that you and your children may be brought to full maturity in Jesus Christ.
-There are several ways to connect with other parents throughout the year, through small groups and events.
+There are several ways to connect with other parents throughout the year, through parent seminars, small groups and events.

 Directions and Parking